-Submissions were received on the proposal to establish a new trust for the Northland Events Centre.
+Submissions were received on the proposal to establish a new Trust/Council Controlled Organisation (CCO) for the Northland Events Centre.
 These included comments on the events centre being underutilised, support for the new trust, a desire for further information and a desire for mana whenua representation.